-Bluebikes is Metro Boston's public bike share program, with more than 1,800 bikes at over 200 stations across Boston, Brookline, Cambridge and Somerville.
-Bluebikes is owned by the municipalities of Boston, Brookline, Cambridge and Somerville, and operated by Motivate.
+Bluebikes is Metro Boston's public bike share program, with more than 1,800 bikes at over 200 stations across Boston, Brookline, Cambridge, Somerville and Everett.
+Bluebikes is owned by the municipalities of Boston, Brookline, Cambridge, Somerville and Everett, and operated by Motivate.

 Boston's original bike share program, Hubway, launched in 2011 and quickly became an essential part of our transportation network as a fun, efficient and affordable way to get around.
 In 2018, Blue Cross Blue Shield of Massachusetts became the title sponsor for the system and the name was changed to Bluebikes.

 Bluebikes, like other bike share systems, consists of a fleet of specially designed, sturdy and durable bikes that are locked into a network of docking stations throughout the city.
 The bikes can be unlocked from one station and returned to any other station in the system, making them ideal for one-way trips.
 People use bike share to commute to work or school, run errands, get to appointments or social engagements, and more.

 The Bostonbikes program was founded, and the City of Boston decided to bring bike sharing to the Boston area.
 Since they knew that it had to span municipal boundaries, The Metropolitan Area Planning Council joined the effort, leading the open bidding process that led to the selection of an operator for a regional bike share program.
 Soon after, Brookline, Cambridge and Somerville joined Boston and committed to bringing this exciting new initiative to their communities as well.

 In April of 2011, Boston signed a contract with Alta Bicycle Share to operate the Hubway system.
 Alta Bicycle Share has since been purchased by Motivate, who took over the contract in January 2015.